-Improving rail services on the Perth-Dundee-Aberdeen corridor would encourage modal shift from car for passenger journeys, particularly where rail is faster than, or provides an equivalent journey time to, car for door-to-door journeys.
-There are significant congestion hotspots in and around Perth, Dundee and Aberdeen, so more competitive rail journey times could encourage modal shift from private car.
+Improving rail services on the Edinburgh/Glasgow - Perth/Dundee rail corridor would encourage modal shift from car, particularly where rail would be faster than, or provides an equivalent journey time to, car for door-to-door journeys.
+There are significant road congestion hotspots in and around Scotland's cities, so more competitive rail journey times could encourage modal shift from private car.
 Removing vehicles from the road network would reduce emissions, helping to address the climate emergency and contributing to Scottish Government's net zero emissions target.

-Proposed enhancements would release capacity for additional rail freight paths which would drive modal shift from road to rail, as new opportunities are opened up to allow the seamless transportation of goods between producers, distributors and consumers.
+Proposed enhancements would release capacity for additional rail freight paths and longer trains which would drive modal shift from road to rail, and improve the operating productivity, as new opportunities are opened up to allow the seamless transportation of goods between producers, distributors and consumers.